Green, Green Grass of Home

 "Green, Green Grass of Home", written by Claude "Curly" Putman Jr., and first recorded by singer Johnny Darrell in 1965, is a country song made popular by Porter Wagoner the same year, when it reached No. 4 on the Country chart.
 It was also recorded by Bobby Bare and by Jerry Lee Lewis, who included it in his album Country Songs for City Folks (later re-issued as All Country).
 Tom Jones learned the song from Lewis' version and, in 1966, he had a worldwide No. 1 hit with it.
+The song was also recorded by, among others, Joan Baez on her 1969 album David's Album, Elvis Presley on his 1975 album ‘Today’, and Ted Hawkins on his 1986 Album 'On The Boardwalk'.

 Lyrics

-A man returns to his childhood home for what seems to be his first visit there since leaving in his youth.
-When he steps down from the train, his parents are there to greet him, and his beloved, Mary, comes running to join them.
+The singer returns to his childhood home for what seems to be his first visit there since leaving in his youth.
+When he steps down from the train, his parents are there to greet him, and his sweetheart, Mary, comes running to join them.
 They meet him with "arms reaching, smiling sweetly".
-With Mary, the man strolls at ease among the monuments of his childhood, including "the old oak tree that I used to play on", feeling that "it's good to touch the green, green grass of home".
+With Mary, the singer strolls at ease among the monuments of his childhood, including "the old oak tree that I used to play on", feeling that "it's good to touch the green, green grass of home".

-Abruptly, the man switches from song to speech, as he awakens and sees "four grey walls" surrounding him and remembers that he is in prison.
-As he resumes singing, we learn that the man is waking on the day of his scheduled execution.
+But the singer then awakens to see grey walls surrounding him and realizes that his return home was only a dream and that he is actually in prison.
+It is the day of his scheduled execution.
 He sees a guard and "a sad old padre" who will walk with him to his execution at daybreak, and then he will return home "in the shade of that old oak tree, as they lay me 'neath the green, green grass of home".

 The Joan Baez version ends: "Yes, we'll all be together in the shade of the old oak tree / When we meet beneath the green, green grass of home."